colorjs/color-space/docs/marketing/positioning.md

 - **"CSS-native"** — side-by-side `lab(50,0,0)` vs others' `lab(0.5,0,0)`.
 - **"Tiny / zero-dep"** — **quote the tree-shaken per-space import (~2 kB)**, not the full bundle (all 131 ≈ 44 kB min+gz locally — *larger* than culori/colorjs.io because it has 3–5× the spaces; never call the full library "tiny").
 Comparing our per-space import to culori's/colorjs.io's *full* bundle is apples-to-oranges — compare like for like.
 Measure real per-space numbers once v3 ships to npm.
 No dependencies.
 (See [market-data.md](market-data.md).)
 - **"Public domain"** — Unlicense.
-- **"WASM batch / same source"** — `color-space/wasm` is jz-compiled from the scalar formulas; `test/wasm-batch.js` pins every path to the scalar API bit-for-bit (≤1e-6).
-Speed claim must stay precise: ~1.2× vs the *identical* JS loop, **zero-copy**, 1M px, **perceptual paths** (rgb↔oklab); ~parity on matrix-only; the drop-in copy API trades the win for convenience.
-Never a blanket "WASM is faster" — it's specifically whole-buffer perceptual work kept in WASM memory.
-The durable claim is *same formulas, two backends, verified identical*, not the multiplier.
+- **"WASM batch / same source"** — `color-space/wasm` is jz-compiled from the scalar formulas (edge graph + BFS, like `wire()`); `test/wasm-batch.js` pins every reachable space bit-for-bit to the scalar API (≤1e-3, last-bit + gamut-bound only).
+Speed claim, measured checksum-forced vs the *identical* JS loop, **zero-copy**, 1M px: rgb→xyz 1.7×, rgb→lab 1.5×, rgb→oklab 1.4×, rgb→oklch 1.3×, rgb→hsluv 1.1× — quote the range **1.1–1.7×**, not a single number.
+The drop-in copy API trades the win for convenience (a single pass loses to the two copies).
+The durable claim is *same formulas, two backends, verified identical* — the multiplier is the bonus.
+(Earlier "~parity matrix-only" was a measurement error: matrix-heavy is the *biggest* win.)

 ---